jackdewinter/pymarkdown/docs/rules/rule_md033.md

 Depending on the reasons for enabling this rule, the other approach is to add any required elements to the `allowed_elements` list.
-Added through configuration, setting the `allowed_elements` to `image,i` will also supress the triggering of this rule.
+Added through configuration, setting the `allowed_elements` to `image,i` will also suppress the triggering of this rule.
 However, as this rule is generally used for a sincere and overwhelming reason to not allow inline HTML, the use of this approach for any other image tags than the default `!--` (HTML comment) are strongly discouraged.